1. Glossary/

 default_statistics_target (PostgreSQL)

-default_statistics_target is the PostgreSQL parameter that defines the number of samples collected by the ANALYZE command to build statistics for each column.
+default_statistics_target is the PostgreSQL parameter that controls the granularity of the statistics that ANALYZE builds for each column.
 The default value is 100.

 How it works #

-The default_statistics_target parameter determines how many elements these structures will have.
-With the default value of 100, the histogram will have 100 buckets and the MCV list will contain up to 100 values.
+default_statistics_target determines how many elements these structures can hold.
+With the value 100: up to 100 values in the MCV list and up to 100 buckets in the histogram.

 When to increase it #